...

 Indian Culture

-India is always known for its heritage and traditions.
-It is one of the oldest civilizations that harbors a unique and complex diversity, that gracefully embraces change and growth.
+India is renowned for its rich heritage and traditions.
+It is one of the oldest civilizations that harbors a unique and complex diversity, which gracefully embraces change and growth.

 Government Initiatives for Business Development in India